 Many people with autism live happy, successful, and fulfilling lives.
 Autism isn’t necessarily a hindrance and shouldn’t be viewed that way.
 It’s just a different way of being, and therefore a different way of living.

-So whether you “Light It Up Blue,” or do “Red Instead” ….
+Whether you “Light It Up Blue,” or do “Red Instead” ….
 Whether you use people first terminology or identity first language… No matter what color you wear or paint your pumpkins… Let’s stay focused on our common goal.
-Let’s help people with autism by supporting, accepting, and including them in our lives.
+We can help people with autism by supporting, accepting, and including them in our lives.

 Let’s teach our kids to invite the child with autism to play.
 Teach them not to be offended if the child declines the invitation.
-Teach them that some children learn differently and some kids cope differently.
-Teach them that some children seek comfort through sensory input.
+Show them that some children learn differently and some kids cope differently.
+Help them understand that that some children seek comfort through sensory input.
 Teach them that others become upset or overwhelmed by too much sensory input.

 Teach them that all children are different, autistic or not, and we must try our best to accept them as they are.
-Teach them tolerance, compassion, and open- mindedness.
+Encourage tolerance, compassion, and open- mindedness.

 We’ve achieved autism awareness.
 Now let’s spread autism acceptance.